snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

 .. image:: workflow/quals.svg

-And if we look at storage, we see that the result file (under plots) and intermediate results (under sorted_reads and calls) are saved there too!
+And if we look at the remote storage, we see that the result file (under plots) and intermediate results (under sorted_reads and calls) are saved there too!

 .. image:: workflow/results-google-storage.png

-The source folder contains a cache folder with archives that contain your working directories, one for each step.
+The source folder contains a cache folder with archives that contain your working directories that are extracted on the worker instances.
 You can safely delete this folder, or keep it if you want to reproduce the run in the future.